MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/see-a-list-of-phone-numbers-in-your-organization.md

     > [!IMPORTANT]
     > For you to see the **Voice** option in the left navigation in the Microsoft Teams admin center, you must first buy at least one **Enterprise E5 license**, one **Phone System** add-on license, or one **Audio Conferencing** add-on license.

-3. To quickly sort the numbers so that you can see which are assigned, click the **Status** column heading.
+3. To quickly sort the numbers so that you can see which are assigned, click the **Assignment Status** column heading.
 Or, you can click the filter icon and then filter your view to see telephone numbers that are already assigned to users or unassigned numbers that you can assign to a user.
 You can filter by:

    - **Assigned to user**

    - **Assigned to conference bridge**

+   - **Assigned to Voice app (Auto Attendant/Call Queue)**

    - **Unassigned**